-This being said, testing the collaborative filtering technique against the content-based filtering techniques is simply a waste of time as most e-commerce stores are already using the hybrid technique since it’s proven to bring more accuracy.
+This being said, testing the collaborative filtering technique against the content-based filtering techniques is simply a waste of time, as most e-commerce stores are already using the hybrid approach since it's proven to bring more accuracy.

-You should think to use recommendations using restrictions or corrections to algorithm, such as:
+It would be best if you thought about using recommendations using restrictions or corrections to the algorithm, such as:

-- Avoiding brand conflicts on particular cross-selling section
+- Avoiding brand conflicts in particular cross-selling section

 - Prioritizing seasonal products